cznewt/infra-scraper/README.rst

 Supported Visualization Layouts
 ===============================

-Presented data requires different layouts.
+Presented data requires different diagram visualizations.
+Diagrams are symbolic representation of information according to some visualization technique.
 Every time you need to emphasise different qualities of displayed resources.
-You can choose from several different layouts to display collected data.
+You can choose from several layouts to display collected data.

 Force-Directed Graph